 Now, that you may get confused how the preloading appears on the Google PageSpeed report for your WordPress site.
-There are two reasons you will get this error:
+There are many reasons you will get this error:

 - You are using caching plugin like WP Rocket to preload the pages but not preloading the fonts.

 - You are using advertisements like Google AdSense or using a plugin to load font awesome icons on your site.

 The caching plugins add preload request keys to all resources.
 However, the fonts imported in CSS using @font-face will not use the preload key requests.
 This is the error PageSpeed shows that preload key is not used by the fonts loaded from the site.

 How to Fix Preload Key Requests with Fonts?